yohasebe/monadic-chat/docs/develop_apps.md

 With the correct information about the generated files, the AI agent can continue processing them further.

 ?> If you set up the recipe file so that the AI agent can call `send_code` directly, an error will occur in the container if any of the required arguments are not specified.
-Therefore, when calling `send_command`, be sure to handle errors properly.
-The `MonadicApp` class provides a wrapper method called `run_command` that works the same way as `send_command`, but returns a message if any arguments are missing.
+Therefore, it is recommended to create a wrapper method and handle errors appropriately.

 ## Using LLM in Functions and Tools

 In functions and tools called by the AI agent, you may want to make requests to the AI agent.
-In such cases, you can use `ask_openai` method available in the `MonadicApp` class.
+In such cases, you can use the `ask_openai` method available in the `MonadicApp` class.

 The `ask_openai` method is used to make requests to the AI agent from within functions and tools in the app.
 It takes a hash as an argument that specifies the request parameters available for the OpenAI Chat Completions API.

-The parameter hash must have a `messages` key and an array of messages as its value.
+The parameter hash *must* include a `messages` key with an array of messages as its value.
 The `model` key specifies the language model to use (defaults to `gpt-4o-mini`).
 Other parameters available for the OpenAI Chat Completions API can also be used.
 See the [Chat Completions](https://platform.openai.com/docs/guides/chat-completions) API documentation for more information.

 !> The `stream` parameter of the OpenAI Chat Completions API must be `false`.
 It is already set to `false` by default, so there is no need to change it.
-If you set `stream` to `true`, you will need to implement (unnecessary) procedures in the function or tool to handle the information exchange between the LLMs.
+If you set `stream` to `true`, you will need to implement unnecessary procedures in the function or tool to handle the information exchange between the LLMs.

 The following is an example of using the `ask_openai` method: